During the lease term in Mount Vernon

 - Perform maintenance or alterations,

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent prior to entering the rental home.
-However, Nesbitt Realty can and will come into the rental home without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to harass renters in Mount Vernon.
-Nesbitt Realty will only go into at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will always strive to give the renter notice and obtain renter consent prior to coming into the rental.
+However, Nesbitt Realty can and will enter the rental property without tenant consent in emergency situations.
+We will never abuse the right of entrance or use it to harass tenants in Mount Vernon.
+Nesbitt Realty will only enter at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a good reference for rental investors in Mount Vernon
+a useful archive for property owners in Mount Vernon

 - Collections and evictions